About Ukiah’s Proposed Annexation Project:

-The proposed Ukiah Valley Reorganization builds on a long-standing City policy direction to strengthen regional planning, enhance service delivery, and protect agricultural and open space lands.
+Ukiah’s proposed annexation project builds on a long-standing City policy direction to strengthen regional planning, enhance service delivery, and protect agricultural and open space lands.
 In recent years, the City has completed an updated 2040 General Plan, secured a Master Tax Sharing Agreement with Mendocino County, implemented a Sphere of Influence Update, and consolidated emergency and water services through regional partnerships.
-The City has also passed a Right to Farm ordinance to protect agricultural land use within city boundaries.
+The City has also passed Right to Farm and Right to Industry ordinances to protect agricultural and industrial land uses within city boundaries.

 • Enable more reliable and coordinated government services, including police, code enforcement, and infrastructure maintenance.